 Interdisciplinary Science Studies is an interdisciplinary major leading to a general liberal arts and sciences (Bachelor of Arts) degree.
 This major is designed with the idea of creating a program of study that will best prepare a student to become a science educator.
 While this has been developed for students preparing to enter the teaching profession at the elementary level, it will also provide excellent preparation for those who might be interested in becoming science educators for museums, nature centers, aquariums, zoos, and a number of other fields as well.
 (Methods, approaches, and practices involved in teaching elementary age children science are provided through Education coursework.)
-The major, which leads to a general liberal arts and sciences (Bachelor of Arts) degree, has been developed to provide students with an in-depth exposure to one area of science, broad exposure to at least one additional area of science, a strong background in mathematics, and exposure to other areas that will strengthen their pedagogy (e.g. engineering/design, museum studies, digital storytelling.)
+The major, which leads to a general liberal arts and studies (Bachelor of Arts) degree, has been developed to provide students with an in-depth exposure to one area of science, broad exposure to at least one additional area of science, a strong background in mathematics, and exposure to other areas that will strengthen their pedagogy (e.g. engineering/design, museum studies, digital storytelling.)

 Requirements for the Major